 - Earwax blockage is when you have too much earwax being accumulated.
 It becomes very hard to wash away naturally which leads to hearing loss or eardrum irritation which can lead to tinnitus.

 - Getting older sometimes means that your hearing worsens with age.
-This loss of hearing can also cause tinnitus.
+This loss of hearing can be associated with tinnitus.

-There can be other common causes of tinnitus, however, you should always consult with your doctor if you are having any issues or are worried that something in your environment or surrounding may be causing tinnitus or changes to your hearing.
+There are other causes of tinnitus.
+You should always consult with your doctor or audiologist if you are having any issues or are worried that something in your environment or your body may be causing tinnitus or changes to your hearing.